Lum v. Rice: Underlying dispute

 In 1923, the Lums bought a house in Rosedale and moved there.
 The girls attended Rosedale Consolidated High School of the Rosedale Consolidated School District for two semesters.
 The following September, that ended when the school district, in response to the passage of the Immigration Act of 1924, which effectively ended all immigration from Asia, told the Lum girls they could no longer attend its schools for whites because they were not considered white.

 There was no school in the district maintained for Chinese students, and the Lum daughters were required to attend school.
 That left the district's school for colored children as the only public school available.
 It was underfunded and poorly equipped; the Lums did not want their daughters educated there.
 They retained local lawyer Earl L. Brewer, a former governor who had just overwhelmingly lost an election to the U.S. Senate, to represent them in legal action against the district.
 The Lums and their daughters were the plaintiffs; all the members of the school district's board of trustees, and other state education officials, were named as defendants, with the head of the board of trustees, Greek Rice, as the lead.
 Among the state officials was the state superintendent of education, Willard Faroe Bond, whom Brewer believed to have betrayed him politically while he was governor; Brewer thus drew some satisfaction from the knowledge that Bond would be personally served with the legal papers.

-A lower court granted the plaintiff's request of a writ of mandamus to force the members of the board of trustees to admit the Lums.
-Their case was not that racial discrimination as such was illegal but that his daughter, had incorrectly been classified as colored by the authorities.
+A lower court granted the plaintiffs' request of a writ of mandamus to force the members of the board of trustees to admit the Lums.
+Their case was not that racial discrimination as such was illegal but that the daughters had incorrectly been classified as colored by the authorities.